designbyadrian/react-webpack-boilerplate-by-adrian/README.md

 This boilerplate gives you an SAP with dynamic routing, and has the following features:

-• React-Router • MobX state management • i18n localisation • Hot Module Reload • Node Express server • ES6 transpiling with Babel • tools for code quality and testing.
+• React-Router • MobX state management • CSS Modules • i18n localisation • Hot Module Reload • Node Express server • ES6 transpiling with Babel • tools for code quality and testing.

+* React 16.5
+* MobX 5.1
+* Babel 7.1
+* Express 4.16

 ## 🛠 Installation